NetCoreTemplates/razor/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 <div data-component="Counter" class="text-center text-2xl py-2 cursor-pointer select-none"></div>

-These components can be mounted using the standard [Vue 3 mount](https://vuejs.org/api/application.html#app-mount) API, but to make it easier we've added additional APIs for declaratively mounting components to pages using the `data-component` and `data-props` attributes, especially useful for including Vue components in Markdown content, e.g:
+These components can be mounted using the standard [Vue 3 mount](https://vuejs.org/api/application.html#app-mount) API, but to make it easier we've added additional APIs for declaratively mounting components to pages using the `data-component` and `data-props` attributes, especially useful for including Vue components in Markdown content like this, e.g:

 ```html
 <div data-component="Hello" data-props="{ name: 'Vue 3' }"></div>